datalad/datalad-catalog/README.md

 pip install -r requirements-devel.txt
 ```

-This installs `sphinx` and related packages for documentation building, `coverage` for code coverage testing, and `pytest` for testing.
+This installs `sphinx` and related packages for documentation building, `coverage` for code coverage, and `pytest` for testing.

 ### Contribution process